Romathonat/RocketLeagueSkillsDetection/README.md

 ![](https://raw.githubusercontent.com/Romathonat/RocketLeagueSkillsDetection/master/images/ceiling_shot_2.png)

 Clearly, sequences of inputs created are different, even if they are different instances of **the same figure**.
-However, there are (more or less) hidden patterns in them:
+However, they contains (more or less) hidden patterns:

 ![](https://raw.githubusercontent.com/Romathonat/RocketLeagueSkillsDetection/master/images/ceiling_2_pattern.png)